 The oldest building at this site was a chapel, dating back to the 12th century.
 The northern tower is the only part of that chapel which has been preserved.

 In 1445 the parochial rights were transferred from Buehl Church to St. Walpurgis, the newly constructed church.
-Bishop Schenk of Eichstaett Flagge had vowed to build a new church.
+Bishop Schenk of Eichstaett had vowed to build a new church.
 The old dilapidated chapel had to give ground; the bishop himseif gave the means.

 In the 19th century when the number of inhabitants increased, it was again necessary to build a new church, since the old building had partly fallen into decay.
 An association for the reconstructing of the parish church was founded in 1892, and money was collected.
 Several architects were emulating.
 Some influential people favoured a Neo-Romanesque church, others wanted a Neo-Baroque church.
 In the long run the plan of a Munich architect, William Spannagel, was accepted.
 The foundation-stone of St. Walpurgis was laid in 1911.
 Two years later the church was consecrated.